 This article breaks down the role as it exists in 2026: the daily work, the skills that matter, the tools you'll use, and how it compares to adjacent roles like ML Engineer and Data Scientist.
 Whether you're considering a career switch or already building with LLMs and wondering where your skills fit, this is the practical guide.

-The AI engineer doesn't train GPT-5.
-They build the retrieval pipeline that feeds it the right documents.
-They design the agent loop that lets it take actions.
-They write the evaluation suite that catches hallucinations before users see them.
-They optimize inference costs so the feature actually ships within budget.
+The AI engineer doesn't train GPT-5.4.
+Instead, they build the retrieval pipeline that feeds the model the right documents.
+Designing the agent loop that enables the model to take actions is another core responsibility.
+They also write the evaluation suite that catches hallucinations before users see them, and optimize inference costs so the feature actually ships within budget.

 In other words: the AI engineer is the person who turns a foundation model into a product.

-One of the most common questions from engineers considering this path: how is this different from ML Engineering or Data Science?
+One of the most common questions from engineers considering this path: how's this different from ML Engineering or Data Science?

 The short answer: these roles overlap, but the day-to-day work is meaningfully different.